Tym17/devdocs/guides/v2.0/migration/migration-tool-internal-spec.md

 Under node <code>&lt;key&gt;</code> there are rules that work with 'path' column of core_config_data table. <code>&lt;ignore&gt;</code> rules make the tool not to transfer some setting.
 Wildcards can be used in this node.
 All other settings not listed in <code>&lt;ignore&gt;</code> node, will be migrated.
 If path of some setting is changed in Magento 2, it should be added to //key/rename node, where old path indicates in //key/rename/path node and new path indicates in //key/rename/to node.

 Under node <code>&lt;value&gt;</code> there are rules that work with 'value' column of core_config_data table.
-These rules aim to transform value of settings by handlers (classes that implement Migration\Handler\HandlerInterface) and adapt it for Magento 2
+These rules aim to transform value of settings by handlers (classes that implement Migration\Handler\HandlerInterface) and adapt it for Magento 2.

-###Data migration mode
+### Data migration mode

 In this mode most of the data will be migrated.
 Before data migration the integrity check stages run for each step.
 If integrity check passed the Data Migration Tool installs deltalog tables (with prefix m2_cl_*) and corresponding triggers to Magento 1 database.
 And runs data migration stage of steps.
 When migration is completed without errors the volume check checks data consistency.
 It can show a warning message if you migrate live store.
 Do not worry, delta migration will take care of this incremental data.
 Next the most valuable migration steps are described.
 It is Map Step, URL Rewrite Step, EAV Step.

-####Map Step
+#### Map Step

 Map step is responsible for transferring most of data from Magento 1 to Magento 2.
 This step reads instructions from map.xml file (located in etc dir).
 The file describes differences between data structures of source (Magento 1) and destination (Magento 2).
-In case Magento 1 contains tables or fields that belong to some extension that does not exist in Magento 2, then these entities can be placed here to ignore them by Map Step.
+In case Magento 1 contains tables or fields that belong to some {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} that does not exist in Magento 2, then these entities can be placed here to ignore them by Map Step.
 Otherwise it will show an error message.

 Map file has the next format: